Summer camps for kids in Paris

 Roaming Schoolhouse offers after-school classes and holiday camps for English-speaking children in Paris.
 As a mobile school, they hold classes where there is sufficient demand, primarily targeting children enrolled in the French education system who regularly use English.
 The school runs programs throughout the year, including summer school holidays.

-Roaming Schoolhouse camps provide English-speaking children with a week of engaging activities like sport, drama, art, science, and English.
+Their camps provide English-speaking children with a week of activities like sport, drama, art, science, and English.
 Classes run from 9.30am to 5.30pm, with an hour for lunch and two 30-minute breaks.
 Drop-off is between 8.30am and 10am, and pick-up is from 4.30pm to 6pm.
 Mornings typically focus on educational activities like phonics, storytelling, reading, and writing, while afternoons are more creative, featuring drama, art, games, and sports.

-Dates: 7 – 11 July 2025
+Dates: 6 – 10 July 2026

-Cost: €350 per week.
+Cost: €375 per week.
 The day lasts from 9.30am to 5.30pm.

 Koenig School